title

 Cannon, Politics and Machiavelli

-Since the end of the eleventh century, emperors at Constantinople had been losing territory to the Turks, and with this loss they lost revenues from taxing agricultural production.
-In the twelfth century they lost eastern markets to Venetian and Genoese seaborne traders and revenues from customs duties.
+The emperors at Constantinople had been losing territory in Asia Minor to the Seljuk Turks, and with this they lost revenues from taxing agricultural production.
+In the 1100s they lost eastern markets to Venetian and Genoese maritime traders and revenues from customs duties.
 Constantinople had come to see the upkeep of their merchant fleet as a drain on their meager money supply, and the city's neglected fleet rotted away while foreign ships came and went from its port.

-The government also lost revenues with the growth of big estates and the diminished number of independent farmers.
-The great estates were worked by a growing army of people forced to remain there.
-These estates were less efficient in production than lands worked by free peasants, and less in taxes was collected from them.
-And estates owned by the Church and worked by monks were often tax exempt.
+The government also lost revenues with the growth of big estates, which were worked by a growing army of people living in bondage.
+These estates were less efficient than lands worked by free peasants, and less was collected from them in taxes, while estates owned by the Church and worked by monks were often tax exempt.

-The royal government continued spending money for extravagant displays necessary to keep up the appearance of grandeur, and Constantinople became impoverished.
-Some of the poor of Constantinople took to the hills.
-Some people emigrated.
-The once proud Christian people, enthusiastic for their racing team at the sports arena, was no more.
-By the 1400s Constantinople had a diminished population and seemed to be in mourning.
-And Constantinople was diminished militarily.
+The royal government continued spending money for extravagant displays necessary to keep up the appearance of grandeur.
+Constantinople became impoverished.
+Some of the poor of Constantinople emigrated.
+The once proud Christian people, enthusiastic for their racing team at the sports arena, were no more.
+By the 1400s Constantinople had a diminished population and Constantinople was diminished militarily.

 When the Turks overran Constantinople in May 1453, Constantinople's thousand year reign as the center of the Roman Empire had come to an end.
 The flow of refugees from Constantinople to Italy included intellectuals with their manuscripts.
-In Italy, these refugees stimulated a new interest in the ancient past, an interest that was humanistic rather than concerned with sin and salvation.
-Wealthy businessmen in Italy began to support education and the arts.
-It was the beginning of what would be called the Renaissance.
+This stimulated a new interest in the ancient past, an interest that was humanistic rather than concerned with sin and salvation.
+Byzantium's loss was Italy's gain.
+Wealthy businessmen in Italy began to support education and the arts – the beginning of what would be called the Renaissance.

 Patriotism, Central Authority and the New State

-The Hundred Years' War had stimulated greater national identity among the English and the French, with people looking more toward their king as a father figure and away from the Holy Father in Rome.
-France's king had gained also with the losses and death of nobles during the war.
-In France the war left fewer local lords between a king and his people and fewer layers of authority – barons, earls, counts and knights.
+Also on the rise in Western Europe was national identity, stimulated by the Hundred Years' War.
+The English and the French were looking more toward their king as a father figure, away from the Holy Father in Rome.
+France's king had gained politically with the numerous deaths of nobles during the war.
+There were now fewer local lords between the king and his subjects and fewer layers of authority: barons, earls, counts and knights.
 The expansion of the money economy had contributed to the breakdown of the old agricultural feudalism.
 Fiefdoms had been disappearing.
 Warring nobles were of the past.
 A new kind of state was developing.
-The king of France won the right to tax, judge and legislate for all inhabitants in the realm.
-Power was becoming more centralized.
+The king of France won the right to tax, judge and legislate for all inhabitants in his realm.
+Political power was becoming more centralized.

-After the Hundred Years' War many English believed that they had lost against the French, causing some unrest.
-Between 1455 and 1471 there was civil war between royal families, the Lancasters and the Yorks – the "War of the Roses."
-These two families fought for influence over King Henry VI, who was enfeebled by insanity.
+In England between 1455 and 1471 there was civil war between royal families, the Lancasters and the Yorks – the "War of the Roses."
+This was more of the usual wars concerning succession.
+Henry VI, king since, 33 in 1455, was enfeebled by insanity, and the two families were fighting for influence.
 Henry was captured by one family and then the other, the family having him in their possession claiming rule in his name.
-Henry was deposed in 1461 by Edward of York, who became King Edward IV of England.
-Edward IV was followed by his brother, Richard III, who was defeated in 1485 at the Battle of Bosworth Field by a Lancastrian.
+Henry was deposed in 1461 by a member of the York family, who became King Edward IV.
+In 1483 he was followed by his son, Edward V, who reigned a couple of months, followed by Richard III, the last of the York kings.
+In 1485 a member of the Lancaster family defeated Richard III at the Battle of Bosworth Field.
+(His bones, with marks from a violent death, were to be discovered during a parking lot excavation in August 2012.)

-In France, Charles VII strengthened the rule of his family, the Valois – a branch of the Capetian family.
-Charles was not a strong monarch, but he managed to reform the military, pursue sound fiscal policies and encourage trade.
+In France, meanwhile, Charles VII (r 1403-61) had managed to reform the military, to pursue sound fiscal policies and encourage trade.
 He was succeeded by his son, Louis XI, who had been in revolt against his father since 1446.
-In 1477, Louis extended Valois authority to Burgundy, and in 1480 he gained the territories of Anjou, Bar Mine and Provence.
-His successor, Charles ViiI married Ann of Brittany, adding Brittany to territory belonging to the French king.
-As historian Max Boot writes, "Charles VIII presided over the most powerful nation in Europe at a time when the very concept of a 'state' was just taking shape.
+In 1477, he extended Valois authority to Burgundy, and in 1480 he wrested Anjou, Armagnac, and Provence (surrounding Marseille) from feudal rulers.
+His successor, Charles VIII married Ann of Brittany, adding Brittany to territory belonging to the French king.
+As historian Max Boot writes, "Charles VIII presided over the most powerful nation in Europe at a time when the very concept of a 'state' was just taking shape." note31

-In Italy, meanwhile, much wealth had been accumulated from commerce and trade, and city-states were controlled by wealthy merchants and bankers, while patriotism had remained local.
+In Italy much wealth had been accumulated from commerce and trade, and city-states were controlled by wealthy merchants and bankers, while patriotism had remained local.
 Five powers dominated Italy: Venice, Milan, Florence, the Papal states (in central Italy, including Rome) and Naples (which ruled the southern half of the peninsula).
-Competition for territory was intense.
-All the states were worried that one state might become so powerful as to rule the rest, and to prevent this, alliances had been formed.
+Competition for territory was intense, and an old worry appeared.
+There was worry that one state might become so powerful as to rule the others.
+So alliances were formed.
 Warring in Italy was continuous, including a war in 1450 between Venice and Milan, with an alliance between Florence, Naples and Milan on one side and Venice and the papacy on the other.

 Cannon and Charles VIII to Italy

-In 1489, Pope Innocent VIII, then odds with Ferdinand I of Naples, offered Naples to Charles, who had a vague claim to the Kingdom of Naples through his paternal grandmother, Marie of Anjou.
+In 1489, Pope Innocent VIII, then at odds with Ferdinand I of Naples, offered Naples to Charles VIII of France, who had a vague claim to the Kingdom of Naples through his paternal grandmother, Marie of Anjou.

 Charles entered Italy with 25,000 men (including 8,000 Swiss mercenaries) in 1494 and marched across the peninsula, reaching Naples on 22 February 1495.
 France had around thirty-six of the latest in cannon.
 Borrowing techniques used in casting church bells, French cannons of molded bronze were lighter and could be moved around and transported more easily.
 And the French had better gunpowder and ammunition, cannon balls that went farther and hit harder than the stone shot of former times.
-Max Boot writes that, "By the 1490s, smoothbore, muzzle-loading artillery had essentially reached the shape it would assume for the next 350 years."
-(War Made New, p.4 )
+Max Boot writes that "By the 1490s, smoothbore, muzzle-loading artillery had essentially reached the shape it would assume for the next 350 years." note32

-In Italy, Charles left behind concern about the nature of warfare in the mind of many including a Florentine named Machiavelli – his view more secular in its interpretation of events that Savonarola's.
-Savonarola, by the way, was exommunicated by the pope, who had him charged with heresy and executed.
+In Italy, Charles left behind concern about the nature of warfare in the mind of many including a Florentine named Machiavelli – his view more secular in its interpretation of events than Savonarola's.
+Savonarola, by the way, was later excommunicated by Pope Alexander, charged with heresy and executed.

 Machiavelli